Designing cross-platform environments

 Use 'flox pull youruser/eng-team-tools' to get this environment in any other location.

-Then, from the Apple machine, lets pull the latest.
+Then, from the Apple machine, let's pull the latest and inspect the manifest.

 $ flox pull